A few years ago, I lost a beautiful friendship. Mostly because I was too terrified to have a difficult conversation with her.

 How to Have a Difficult Conversation with Courage

-My colleague Alison Gitelson and I, are hosting this together for a great, well-rounded experience.
+My colleague Alison Gitelson and I, host these workshops together for a great, well-rounded experience.
 Alison is extremely skilled in the practical side of communication and conflict management.
 And I’m gifted in the management of the emotional components.

-We warmly invite you to participate in this 3-part workshop starting June 27 2018, where you’ll learn valuable, practical strategies to have a difficult conversation with courage – AND you’ll learn how to manage and minimize the stress around the emotional aspects.
+We warmly invite you to participate in a 3-part workshop.
+You’ll learn valuable, practical strategies to have a difficult conversation with courage – and you’ll learn how to manage and minimize the stress around the emotional aspects.
 We’ll explain exactly what happens in the limbic (emotional) brain, how to get past it, and the practical ingredients and steps to having such a conversation.

 Liesel helps sensitive introverts to see their sensitivity as a superpower, love their work and practice awesome self-care so they can be energized and make a difference in a meaningful and fulfilling way.
 She helps them to overcome the fear of being visible, avoiding the spotlight and conflict, being ‘too nice’, perfectionism and procrastination.